kubernetes-sigs/kustomize/docs/plugins/goPluginCaveats.md

-to native kustomize operations, assuring certain semantics, invariants, checks, etc.  An exec plugin sub-process dealing with this via stdin/stdout will have a much easier time screwing things up for downstream transformers and consumers.
+to native kustomize operations, assuring certain semantics, invariants, checks, etc.  An exec plugin sub-process dealing with this via stdin/stdout will have an easier time screwing things up for downstream transformers and consumers.